Bombing of North Korea

-Following the North Korean invasion of South Korea in June 1950, air forces of the United Nations Command began an extensive bombing campaign against North Korea that lasted until the end of the Korean War in July 1953.
-It was the first major bombing campaign for the United States Air Force (USAF) since its inception in 1947 from the United States Army Air Forces.
+Following the North Korean invasion of South Korea in June 1950, the United States Air Force (USAF), under the auspices of the United Nations Command (UNC), began an extensive bombing campaign against North Korea that lasted until the end of the Korean War in July 1953.
+It was the first major bombing campaign for the USAF since its inception in 1947.

-During the air campaign, conventional weapons including explosives, incendiary bombs, and napalm destroyed nearly all of North Korea’s villages, towns, and cities, including an estimated 85 percent of its buildings.
-The U.S. dropped 635,000 tons of bombs and 32,557 tons of napalm during the war, mostly on North Korea (compared to 503,000 tons in the entire Pacific theater in World War II).
+During the campaign, conventional weapons including explosives, incendiary bombs, and napalm were used to destroy nearly all of North Korea’s villages, towns, and cities.
+18 out of North Korea’s 22 major cities were at least 50% destroyed.
+The U.S. dropped approximately 635,000 tons of bombs and 32,557 tons of napalm during the war, mostly on North Korea (compared to 503,000 tons in the entire Pacific theater in World War II).
+According to a Chosun Ilbo report in 2001, a report by the Soviet ambassador and chief military adviser to North Korea, Lt.
+Gen. V. N. Razuvaev, estimated 282,000 North Korean deaths due to the bombing campaign.

 Background

 During the first several months of the Korean War, from June to September 1950, the North Korean Korean People's Army (KPA) succeeded in occupying most of the Korean Peninsula, rapidly routing U.S. and South Korean forces.
-On 15 September 1950, United Nations Command forces reversed the situation by landing behind North Korean lines at Incheon and forcing the KPA to retreat to the north.
+On 15 September 1950, United Nations Command (UNC) forces reversed the situation by landing behind North Korean lines at Incheon and forcing the KPA to retreat to the north.
 The situation reversed again when Chinese People's Volunteer Army troops entered the conflict on 19 October, triggering a retreat by UN troops until early 1951.

 For the entire duration of the war, areas on the border between Korea and China were excluded from bombing because of U.S. State Department concerns.